preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/synchronization/index.rst

 If you need additional mapping, just select properties from the lists and click the plus.

-Note that rules for different user types can be set up.

-**Note!** It's very important that you set up rules for user types, as a user that doesn't match any such rules will have an "Unidentified" user group and are not, for example, available in people icker lists.
+**Note!** It's very important that you set up rules for user types, as a user that doesn't match any such rules will have an "Undefined" user group and are not, for example, available in people picker lists.
+On the other hand, accounts that are not uers (for example system accounts) should be "Undefined" according to the rules set up, as they should not appear in people picker lists.

 FULL SYNC or FULL USER SYNC
 *****************************